Turner syndrome is caused by the deletion of part or all of one of the two X chromosomes.

 Treatment with hormones can stimulate growth and initiate puberty.

-Chromosomes are structures within cells that contain DNA and many genes.
-A gene is a segment of deoxyribonucleic acid (DNA) and contains the code for a specific protein that functions in one or more types of cells in the body ( see Genes and Chromosomes for a discussion about genetics).
-Genes contain instructions that determine how the body is supposed to function.
+Chromosomes Chromosomes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more are structures within cells that contain DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more and many genes.
+A gene is a segment of deoxyribonucleic acid (DNA) and contains the code for a specific protein that functions in one or more types of cells in the body ( see Genes and Chromosomes Genes and Chromosomes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more for a discussion about genetics).
+Genes contain instructions that determine how the body is supposed to look and function.

-The sex chromosomes determine whether a fetus becomes male or female.
+The sex chromosomes Sex chromosomes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more determine whether a fetus becomes male or female.
 A pair of X and Y chromosomes (XY) results in a male, and a pair of X and X chromosomes (XX) results in a female.

 Turner syndrome occurs in about 1 out of 2,500 live female births.
-However, this chromosome abnormality is much more common at conception, but 99% of affected fetuses abort spontaneously.
+However, this chromosome abnormality is much more common at conception, but 99% of affected fetuses miscarry spontaneously.

 Some symptoms of Turner syndrome are noticeable at birth.
 Other symptoms are not noticed until the children are school-age or older.

-Many newborns with Turner syndrome are mildly affected, but some have swelling (lymphedema) on the backs of their hands and tops of their feet.
+Many newborns with Turner syndrome are mildly affected, but some have swelling (lymphedema Lymphedema Lymphedema is the accumulation of lymph in tissues, resulting in swelling.
+When lymphatic vessels are injured or obstructed, lymph fluid cannot drain and accumulates in tissues, causing swelling... read more ) on the backs of their hands and tops of their feet.
 Swelling or loose folds of skin are often evident over the back of the neck.
-Heart defects include narrowing of part of the aorta (coarctation of the aorta).
+Heart defects include narrowing of part of the aorta (coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a narrowing of part of the aorta, the main blood vessel bringing red oxygenated blood from the heart to the body.
+The aorta narrows, causing the heart to pump harder... read more ).
 Other abnormalities seen later include a webbed neck (wide skin attachment between the neck and shoulders) and a broad chest with widely spaced and inwardly turned nipples.
 Infants are at a higher risk of a problem with the hip joint called developmental dysplasia of the hip Developmental Dysplasia of the Hip Developmental dysplasia of the hip is a birth defect in which the bones in the hip are incorrectly developed.
 Birth defects, also called congenital anomalies, are physical abnormalities that... read more .
-Less common symptoms include drooping upper eyelids (ptosis), a low hairline at the back of the neck, moles (nevi), and poorly developed nails.
+Less common symptoms include drooping upper eyelids (ptosis), a low hairline at the back of the neck, moles Moles Moles are small, usually dark, skin growths that develop from pigment-producing cells in the skin (melanocytes).
+Most people have some moles, but the tendency to develop atypical moles is sometimes... read more (nevi), and poorly developed nails.

-Girls with Turner syndrome generally do not have menstrual periods (amenorrhea), and the breasts, vagina, uterus, and labia remain childlike rather than undergoing the changes of puberty (delayed puberty).
-About 10% of adolescents have scoliosis.
+Girls with Turner syndrome generally do not have menstrual periods (amenorrhea Absence of Menstrual Periods Having no menstrual periods is called amenorrhea.
+Amenorrhea is normal in the following circumstances: Before puberty During pregnancy While breastfeeding read more ), and the breasts, vagina, uterus, and labia remain childlike rather than undergoing the changes of puberty (delayed puberty Delayed Puberty Delayed puberty is defined as absence of the start of sexual maturation at the expected time.
+Most often, children simply develop later than their peers but ultimately develop normally.
+Sometimes... read more ).
+About 10% of adolescents have scoliosis Scoliosis Scoliosis is abnormal curvature of the spine.
+Scoliosis can be present at birth or can develop during adolescence.
+Mild forms may cause only mild discomfort, but more severe forms can cause... read more .
 In 90% of girls, the ovaries are replaced by connective tissue and do not contain developing eggs (gonadal dysgenesis), so these girls are infertile.
 A girl or woman with Turner syndrome is often short compared with family members, and obesity is common.

-Many girls with Turner syndrome have attention-deficit/hyperactivity disorder and learning disabilities with difficulty assessing visual and spatial relationships, planning tasks, and paying attention.
+Many girls with Turner syndrome have attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADHD) Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more and learning disabilities Learning Disorders Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic... read more with difficulty assessing visual and spatial relationships, planning tasks, and paying attention.
 They tend to score poorly on certain performance tests and in mathematics, even if they achieve average or above-average scores on verbal intelligence tests.
 Intellectual disability is rare.

-To confirm the diagnosis, the chromosomes are analyzed using a blood test.
+To confirm the diagnosis, the chromosomes are analyzed usually using a blood test.

 There is no cure for Turner syndrome.
 However, some specific symptoms and problems caused by the syndrome can be treated.
 Coarctation of the aorta is usually repaired surgically.
 Doctors monitor and repair other heart defects as needed.
 Lymphedema can usually be controlled with support hosiery and other techniques such as massage.